 System imbalance is the primary reason for hotspots in your home during the cooling season, but if you have a zone control system, there may be other reasons.
 Zone control works by installing electric dampers into your ductwork at key intervals in order to create zones that can be individually controlled.
 One of the thermostats in your zones may be faulty, or one of the dampers may be broken.

-Contact Michael Bonsby Heating & Air Conditioning for AC Repairs
+Contact Michael Bonsby HVAC & Plumbing for AC Repairs

 Uneven cooling can be very irritating—and it might indicate a more significant issue that requires immediate attention.
-Michael Bonsby Heating & Air Conditioning proudly serves Gaithersburg, Germantown, Potomac, Clarksburg, and nearby areas in Montgomery County, MD.
+Michael Bonsby HVAC & Plumbing proudly serves Gaithersburg, Germantown, Potomac, Clarksburg, and nearby areas in Montgomery County, MD.
 Contact us today if your AC unit isn’t properly cooling your home.